Slovakia

 Housebuilding

 Slovakia is one of the countries with the lowest number of dwellings per 100 000 inhabitants, with a long-term shortfall of around 350 000 dwellings.
-The housing shortage is concentrated in economically developed regions.
+The housing shortage is mainly concentrated in economically developed regions.

 Reconstruction, modernisation, repair and maintenance of dwellings also account for a significant share of production in this segment.
 The number of new non-residential dwellings has shown an increasing trend in recent years.